Maheswar00/Sem1/README.md

 - Importing the dataset -> pre-processing it -> pushing it into mongodb -> fetching from mongodb -> analysing the data -> pushing it into postgresql.

--using all these factors ,visualization is performed to see how bikes are being rented in perticular weather and few more weather visualization.
+- using all these factors ,visualization is performed to see how bikes are being rented in perticular weather and few more weather visualization.